MicrosoftDocs/security/operations/overview.md

 SecOps (sometimes referred to as a Security Operations Center (SOC)) has a critical role to play in limiting the time and access an attacker can get to valuable systems and data.
 Each minute that an attacker has in the environment allows them to continue to conduct attack operations and access sensitive or valuable systems.

-## Implementing a modern security operation

-CROSS LINK TO THE WORK THAT RAYNE AND TEAM ARE BUILDING - MODERNIZE SECURITY OPERATIONS